Product added to cart

 It is likely you’ve experienced laminitis in some capacity during your time as a horse owner whether it was related to your horse/pony or on your livery yard.
 In the latest blog, we delve into the details of laminitis and ask - what is it, how can we prevent it and what to do to protect your horse from getting laminitis.

 What is laminitis?

 Laminitis is an extremely painful condition that can affect horses, ponies and donkeys.
-The condition affects the feet where there is painful inflammation and weakening of the sensitive tissues that bond the pedal bone to the hoof wall.
+The condition affects the hoof, where there is painful inflammation and weakening of the sensitive tissues that bond the pedal bone to the hoof wall.
 The weight of your horse, pony or donkey pushing down on the weakened tissues can cause separation of the pedal bone from the hoof wall which then makes it rotate or drop towards the sole.
-In severe cases vets have seen the pedal bone penetrate the sole of the foot.
-The symptons can come on very suddenly and in many cases present as lameness and an increased digital pulse in the fetlock.
-Another sign can be seen when your horse is standing, they may lean back on to their hind feet in order to relieve pressure on the front feet.
+In severe cases, vets have seen the pedal bone penetrate the sole of the foot.
+The symptoms can come on very suddenly and in many cases present as lameness and an increased digital pulse in the fetlock.
+Another sign can be seen when your horse is standing, they may lean back onto their hind feet in order to relieve pressure on the front feet.
 Get to know what is normal for your horse and if you suspect laminitis consult your vet at the earliest opportunity.

 Laminitis can be caused by two main triggers although it is a complex disease that can come on due to numerous risk factors.
-The first main trigger is a hormonal disorder, if your horse is prone to getting laminitis it is likely your vet will test for underlying metabolic conditions such a Cushing’s disease and Equine Metabolic syndrome (EMS).
+The first main trigger is a hormonal disorder, if your horse is prone to getting laminitis it is likely your vet will test for underlying metabolic conditions such as Cushing’s disease and Equine Metabolic syndrome (EMS).
 Hormonal in-balance can also be caused by excess body fat and certain steroid medications.
 Therefore, it is essential to ensure your horse or pony maintains a healthy body weight as this can help to reduce their chances of getting laminitis.